COVID advisory panel recommends more stringent restrictions in Karnataka | Health

-With Bengaluru recording 1.5 lakh active coronavirus cases, the highest for any city in the country, the Karnataka Task Advisory Committee on COVID- 19 has asked the state government to impose stringent restrictions, including lockdown for 14 days to break the chain.
+With Bengaluru recording 1.5 lakh active coronavirus cases, the highest for any city in the country, the Karnataka Technical Advisory Committee on COVID-19 has asked the state government to impose stringent restrictions, including lockdown for 14 days to break the chain.

 The members of the panel have also recommended to the government to increase the number of beds to tide over the crisis.